General Immunization FAQs

 Does NYS allow exemptions to immunizations?

-- Medical Exemption for Required Immunization Form-Provides two sample forms which may be used by the private medical providers to document request for exemption from immunizations due to medical contraindication.
+- Medical Exemption for Required Immunization Form-Provides two sample forms which may be used by the private medical providers to document request for exemption from immunizations due to a medical contraindication.

 - How to Handle Requests for Medical Exemptions to Vaccines-Provides an overview of the NYS Immunization Law and guidance for medical directors in reviewing and responding to requests in accordance with national medical standards and best practice.
 It is available on the Medical Directors Resource Page.